cdgriffith/Box/README.rst

                     {'imdb': 'nm0001548', 'name': 'Rick Moranis', 'role': 'Dark Helmet'}, {'imdb': 'nm0000597', 'name': 'Bill Pullman', 'role': 'Lone Starr'}]}

-Box version 3 (and greater) now do sub box creation upon lookup, which means it is only referencing the original dict objects until they are looked up or modified.
+Box version 3 (and greater) do sub box creation upon lookup, which means it is only referencing the original dict objects until they are looked up or modified.